 Upon completion of the IPO on May 12, 2014, each of the vessel owning subsidiaries of the Initial Fleet entered into an amended ship management agreement (collectively, the "Amended Ship Management Agreements") under which the vessel owning subsidiaries pay a management fee of \$46 per month to the Manager and reimburse the Manager for all expenses incurred on their behalf.
 The Amended Ship Management Agreements also provide for superintendent fees of \$1 per day payable to the Manager for each day in excess of 25 days per calendar year for which a superintendent performed visits to the vessels, an annual incentive bonus of up to \$72 based on key performance indicators predetermined annually and contain clauses for decreased management fees in case of a vessel's lay-up.
 The management fees are subject to an annual adjustment, agreed between the parties in good faith, on the basis of general inflation and proof of increases in actual costs incurred by the Manager.
 Each Amended Ship Management Agreement continues indefinitely until terminated by either party.
-The same provisions are included in the ship management agreements that GAS-sixteen Ltd., GAS-seventeen Ltd., GAS-inteteen Ltd., GAS-inteteen Ltd., GAS-inteteen Ltd., GAS-inteteen Ltd., GAS-inteteen Ltd., GAS-seventer and the Methane Heather Sally, respectively, into GasLog's fleet in April 2014 and June 2014 (together with the Amended Ship Management Agreements).
-In May 2015, the Ship Management tagreement shurd to delete the annual incentive bonus and superintendent fees clauses and, in the case of GAS-seven Ltd., to also increase the fixed monthly charge to \$46 with effect from April 1, 2015.
-In April 2016, the Ship Management Agreements were amended to consolidate all ship management related fees into a single fee structure.
-This single fee structure was already provided for in the ship management agreements that GAS-eleven Ltd., GAS-eleven Ltd., aGAS-eleven Ltd. and GAS-fourteen Ltd. AGAS-eleven Ltd. GAS-eleven Ltd. GAS-eleven Ltd. GAS-eleven Ltd. GAS-e
+The same provisions are included in the ship management agreements that GAS-sixteen Ltd., GAS-neventeen Ltd., GAS-twenty Ltd. and GAS-twenty one Ltd. entered into with the Manager upon the deliveries of the Methane Rita Andrea, the Methane Alison Vicoria, the Methane Shirley Elisabeth and the Methane Heather Sally, respectively, into GasLog's fleet in April 2014 and June 2014 (together with the Amended Ship Management Agreements and the ship management agreements were further amended to delete the annual incentive bonus and superintendent fees clauses and, in the case of GAS-seven Ltd., to also increase the fixed monthly charge to \$46 with effect from April 1, 2015.
+In April 2016, the Ship Management Agreements were further amended to consolidate all ship management agreements of the GasLog Greece in March 2016, the GasLog Geneva in September 2016 and the GasLog Gibraltar in October 2016, respectively (with a fixed monthly charge of \$46).